Frequently Asked Questions

 Email your questions to Amy Nothelfer, Associate Director, Combined Degree and Physician Scholar Programs, at email@example.com._________________________________________________________________________________________

 What if I don't see funding that matches my project?

 First, be sure to look at the specific guidelines of a sponsor's award (not just the summary), as many have broad specifications for project topics.
-Then, try an alternative search engine such as one listed in the Guide to Research.
+Then, try an alternative search engine such as one listed on the Applying for Program/Funding webpage.
 While you are searching for a match, don't hesitate to contact Amy Nothelfer for further assistance.

 Do I need to contact the Registrar if I will be doing research?

 Yes, the Registrar's Office asks that you complete an Arranged Activity form for any elective research that you conduct.
 Also, for those considering a year-out, it is advised that you discuss the timing with the Helene Weinberg (Registrar).
 Early planning is essential to ensure that you are able to coordinate a project, secure a mentor, and confirm that your time line does not interfere with your responsibilities at Penn.

 Do I need to contact Penn Research Services?

 Yes.
 If you apply for external funding, your application will need to go through Penn Research Services for approval before submission.
 Your mentor's business administrator will assist you with entering your application into the PennERA system.
 Note that if you apply for a fellowship that requires an "Official Signing for the Institution," Penn Research Services will provide the signature through the PennERA submission process.
 Plan ahead though: this is a one week process.
 Penn Research Services needs your application at least one week before the application deadline.
 For more information on the policy, visit: Sponsored Projects Policies (in particular, policy # 2101 and 2102).

 Do I need to contact the Combined Degree and Physician Scholar Programs staff before applying?